Sapein/Scout/README.md

 and giving roles based upon that verification.
 That's about it.

-However, if the current bot(s) to do NationStates verification aren't really up to snuff for you, and you're potentially fine with self-hosting, feel free to use Nerris and also to contribute!
+However, if the current bot(s) to do NationStates verification aren't really up to snuff for you, and you're potentially fine with self-hosting, feel free to use Scout and also to contribute!

 ### Should I use this over X?
 At the moment, probably not.
 While most things are stable, the bot is still in a very early state and there are some potential